Being A Caregiver for Aging Parents Without Freaking Out

 Now you’re freaking out.
 Life as you know it is over.

 Being a caregiver is new for you.
 You don’t know anything about what it takes to be a caregiver without freaking out.

 Caregiving responsibilities weigh on your mind.
 You have nightmares about things that you were supposed to do—and you can’t remember if you did any of them.

-Melting down and freaking out is common in caregiving when you feel in over your head.
+Melting down and freaking out are common in caregiving when you feel in over your head.
 There is so much to do and rarely enough time.

-Trying to work, go to school, raise children, be a wife or husband and care for aging parents or a spouse can push caregivers to the edge of hopelessness.
+Trying to work, go to school, raise children, be a wife or husband and care for aging parents or spouses can push caregivers to the edge of hopelessness.

 You may be spending time caregiving during the day, evenings, and weekends.
 These are the more challenging situations when it seems there is no escape from caregiving responsibilities.

 Many caregivers throw up their hands in frustration, feeling that they can’t do anything right.
 Others lack the experience to know how to make situations better.

 Being a caregiver without freaking out is more difficult when care recipients refuse to participate in actions to improve caregiving situations.
 You may wonder, why can’t everyone get along?

 One of the first recommendations to manage being a caregiver without freaking out is to accept your feelings and not feel embarrassed.
 Even though you’d never know it, millions of family members are in similar situations because being a caregiver isn’t something society talks about very much.